akohlbecker/aw-watcher-tmux/README.md

 #### macOS / Mac OSX

-Current MacOS versions might still being shipped with bash versions < 4.0 and date commands that are incompatible with the `monitor-session-activity.sh` script, which initially has been developped for linux.
+Current MacOS versions might still being shipped with bash versions < 4.0 and date commands that are incompatible with the `monitor-session-activity.sh` script, which initially has been developed for linux.
 Thanks to @snipem and @joshmedeski you can find below copied instructions in issue #2 on how to upgrade bash, install `gdate` as replacement for `date` and to modify the script accordingly:

 1. Install latest bash